yiqiaoxin/CVDmodel/README.md

-# The Scottish cardiovascular disease (CVD) policy model in R
+# The Scottish cardiovascular disease (CVD) policy model

 This is a cardiovascular disease (CVD) policy model which can be used to model remaining life expectancy, quality-adjusted life-years (QALYs) and health care costs, including a measure of socioeconomic deprivation as an independent risk factor for CVD.